Jo Wunsche: Tiktok star lost 40 kilos – with a simple calculation - Breaking Latest News

 But don’t worry: they’re genetically modified

-The influencer Jo Wunsch has lost around 40 kilos of body weight over the past three years.
+The influencer Jo Wunsch has lost around 40 kilos of body weight in the past three years.
 What is behind your success with customers – and how useful the method is.

 “One day I woke up – and stopped finding excuses.”
 With these words, Jo Wunsche addresses her around 400,000 followers on Tiktok.
 In a video she shows different shots of herself: Once she is sitting on a bed with a McDonalds bag in her hand.
 She looks unhealthy, apparently overweight.
 A few seconds later you can see her in sportswear, training.
 Significantly fitter and healthier.